microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-07.md

 ## Tips

-- Revisit challenges [Challenge 4 - Run the app on Azure](RunOnAzure.md) and/or [Challenge 7 - Build a CI/CD pipeline with Azure DevOps](BuildCICDPipelineWithAzureDevOps.md).
-For the latter, the recommendation is to create its own Build and Release definition (not impacting the ones already created for the `Server`).
 - To add this new Bot deployed in your Game, just navigate to the `Competitors` menu of your main web app (Server) and create a new competitor.
 You will have to provide the URL of your Bot and add `/decision` to the end of the URL.